 Massasoit State Park, Taunton

 Massasoit State Park is located just a few minutes from route 495 in Taunton, Massachusetts.
 It's densely forested and has a lot of trails.
 Massasoit has one lake and three ponds.
 There is a campground with over 120 sites and a public beach.
 Massasoit has a parking lot for equestrians in the southern end of the park, but most people choose to park near the main entrance off Middleboro Ave.
 The park is well utilized by mountain bikers.
 It’s rare to go there and not see at least a few cars with bicycle racks parked in the lot.
 Local shops have held weekly rides there for years and Massasoit has seen more than a few mountain bike races.
 The park has a year-round park supervisor that is very supportive of mountain bikers.
 In 2019 the campground was re-opened and the swimming beach was added.
 Additionally, the dam near the campground was rebuilt.
-In as much, the trail through the campground had to be closed.
-Please do not attempt to ride the old trail through the campground.
+With the renovations the trail through the campground had to be closed.
+Please do not attempt to ride it.
 It is closed year round!
-A re-route is being planned and will hopefully be completed in the spring of 2020.
-When you find yourself at the campground, please just simply take any paved road or paved campground road to your next destination.
+A re-route was being planned and will hopefully be completed in the spring of 2020.
+If you find yourself at the campground, please just simply take any paved road or paved campground road to your next destination.

 Massasoit can be ridden all year long except when deep snow makes the trails impassable.
 There are at least 15 miles of trails at Massasoit, including a few miles of dirt roads.
 Most rides end up being 8 – 12 miles in length and it’s easy to loop in a route.
 There are no long, extended climbs at Massasoit but many of the singletracks will have a number of short steep punchy climbs.
 These are made more difficult by loose soil, sand, rocks and exposed roots and are sure to make your heart rate climb.
 Most of the trails are not overly technical and many are rolling singletrack with tight corners.
 Although most trails are rated intermediate, expect to find a few difficult sections, mostly steep climbs, making short hike-a-bike sections not unusual.
 It will take a good rider at least a couple of days to thoroughly explore Massasoit.